-For trade receivables and contract assets, the Group applies a simplified approach in calculating ECLs.
-Therefore, the Group does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date where this is applicable.
-The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
+For trade receivables, the Company applies a simplified approach in calculating ECLs.
+Therefore, the Company does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date where this is applicable.
+The Company has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.

-No adjustment required to the consolidated or company's financial statements for ECL in the year.
+No adjustment required to the Company's financial statements for ECL in the year.